arpa2/docker-arpa2-rfcmarkup/README.md

 fork off of.
 This is also the only reason why these changes have not been offered back to the tool authors.

-We might setup (a better) tool to automatically update the textual RFC directory.
+**DONE:** We might setup (a better) tool to automatically update the textual RFC directory.

 We might setup caching, so we can serve specifications much faster.

+We might avoid that the 1st page for an RFC is served from a different URL than all the linked pages that follow.

 We might use Etag headers to instruct browsers that they can trust their web caches and simply look for a referenced anchor in the